27 February 2020

 Conclusion

 The Bill will have a significant impact on sponsors of DB occupational pension schemes.
 Any company director responsible for their company’s DB pension scheme ought to start considering the new requirements.
-If you want to find out more about the Pension Schemes Bill and how this could affect your company, please contact Chris Brown, Senior Associate, or your usual Burges Salmon pensions contact.
+If you want to find out more about the Pension Schemes Bill and how this could affect your company, please contact Chris Brown, Partner, or your usual Burges Salmon pensions contact.

 Key contact